pizzafreak5/zyberkatz/README.md

  - Verify the following packages are in your interpreter for the program:

  1. beautifulsoup4
- 2. bs4
- 3. matplotlib
+ 2. matplotlib
- 4. numpy
+ 3. numpy
- 5. pandas
+ 4. pandas
- 6. datetime
+ 5. datetime
- 7. scraper
- 8. lxml
+ 6. lxml
- 9. requests
+ 7. requests